 Although it’s a difficult decision, on the rare occasion that you can’t find the right match, Dr. Klein advises that it might be wiser to not acquire a dog, rather than bring one home only to relinquish it for rescue.

-Are There Tips for Choosing a Dog If You Have Allergies?
+Tips for Choosing a Dog if You Are Allergic to Dogs

 Once you’ve narrowed your choices, your job still isn’t done.
-Just because a breed matches your lifestyle and is considered “hypoallergenic,” it doesn’t mean it’s the right one for you.
+Just because a breed matches your lifestyle and is considered “hypoallergenic” doesn’t mean it’s the right one for you.
 Since every person is an individual, every allergic response will be different.

 “Where one person may have an allergic reaction to a Poodle, they may not be allergic to an American Hairless Terrier,” cautions Dr. Klein.
 “Only one-on-one contact experience will be the defining factor.”

 Therefore, it’s important to physically interact with your chosen breed before you acquire a puppy or an adult dog.
 Only by petting and being near a given breed can you determine how much you will react, if at all.
 In addition, you might have to try several different “hypoallergenic” dog breeds as you search for your match, as one breed may produce less of a reaction than another.
 Dr. Klein advises first narrowing down your choices, then having the allergic person spend time with a member of each breed on the list.
 He also suggests doing this at different times to see if there is any significant difference in the allergic response.